 This page outlines our guidelines for re-homing RSPCA animals.
 However, we assess each application on an individual basis.
 All homes will be visited by our trained volunteer home visitors prior to the adoption taking place, to ensure that the home is suitable for the animal in question.
 The home visitors are also available to offer advice and to answer any queries that adopters may have.

-Families with children under the age of 5 years will be considered on an individual basis although it is our policy not to re-home kittens and puppies of 6 months and under to homes with small children. • If the home is rented property, written consent will be required.
+Families with children under the age of 5 years will be considered on an individual basis although it is our policy not to re-home kittens and puppies of 6 months and under to homes with small children. • If the home is rented property, written consent will be required before we can allocate a home visit.
+The tenancy agreement should be available to show the home visitor that you are permitted to have pets in the property.
+Once the home visit has passed we would expect you to collect your new companion within 7 days.
+We are unable to hold animals whilst people are away on holiday etc as we have an extensive waiting list of animals needing to come in.

 For people working full-time, we would suggest taking two adult cats, rather than one.
 They would benefit from each other's company during the day. • Kittens (under 6 months) will not be re-homed to people working full-time.
-This is as a result of the need to feed them 3 times per day. • Cats should not be homed to flats unless it is a ground floor flat with a garden.
+This is as a result of the need to feed them 3 times per day. • Cats should not be homed to flats unless it is a ground floor flat with a direct access garden.
 All cats should have access to some form of outdoor space. • No cat should be re-homed into a property on a busy main road location.
+The cat must be rehomed to a permanent address and not temporary accommodation, or caravan mobile parks where there is not permanent residency.
+You must be able to provide veterinary care for your cat in the event they need it ( not a charity such as PDSA or RSPCA ), regular worming and flea treatments and yearly vaccinations.

 The list above is not intended to stop people from adopting our animals, we want nothing more than to see our cats and dogs, rabbits in loving new homes.
 However, many of our animals have suffered trauma in their lives and we want to do our utmost to ensure that their new home is one for life where they can live the life that they deserve.
 By selecting our adoption homes carefully, we maximise the chance of the match being successful and the relationship being a long and happy one.
 We would ask that all potential adopters think carefully about the reality of pet ownership before going ahead.
 Pets can be wonderful, loyal and loving at best but also expensive, time-consuming and destructive at worst.
 We recommend that all new owners take out pet insurance to ensure peace of mind should the animals be involved in an accident/illness.
 We also ask owners to consider the costs involved in caring for the animals routine veterinary treatment, food etc. what provisions you would need to make for your pet when you are on holiday, such as boarding fees.
 Finally we want to be sure that every member of the family is keen to adopt the animal; this may include considering any existing animals in the household!
 However, if all of the above has been carefully considered and you are still keen to go ahead and adopt an animal, we would love to hear from you.
 We would expect any existing animals in the household to be already neutered and up to date with vaccinations.